What really happens during labour?

 If your waters break before your labour starts, (or if you think they may have), make a note of the time and contact your maternity unit.
 You can wear a sanitary pad (not a tampon) to keep things dry.

 It may come as a surprise that there is a third stage of labour, especially once you’ve given birth to your baby.
-In fact, this stage, when you give birth to the placenta, doesn't require much effort from you - but it's very important for your postnatal health.
+In fact, this stage, when you give birth to the placenta, usually it doesn't require much effort from you - but it's very important for your postnatal health.

 Finally, the midwife will check that your uterus is well contracted by placing her hand on your abdomen near your belly button.
 This is very important, because a poorly contracted uterus can cause excessive bleeding.
 She will then check the placenta and membranes to make sure they are all complete, because if any parts remain in the uterus, they could cause infection or bleeding.